-Hawaii Packing List: 20 Essential Items to Take to Hawaii
+Hawaii Packing List: 21 Essential Items You’ll Need

 Disclaimer: This post may contain affiliate links, meaning we earn a commission at no extra cost.
 Please refer to our full disclosure for details.